Littledata Analytics: Connecting Ecommerce Data to Google Analytics

 For advanced analytics, you need to move beyond GA4's interface and build a data pipeline that connects your analytics data with other business data sources.

 The recommended architecture uses BigQuery as a central data warehouse.
-GA4 natively exports to BigQuery, and other data sources can be piped in using ETL tools.
+GA4 natively exports to BigQuery, and other data sources can be piped in using ETL tools or through DataWeBot's API integration.
 Once all data is in BigQuery, you can run cross-source queries that answer questions like: "When competitors drop prices by 10%, how does our conversion rate change?"

 DataWeBot + Littledata synergy: By combining accurate internal analytics from Littledata with competitive market data from DataWeBot, you can build analytics models that measure the direct impact of competitive actions on your business metrics.
 This closed-loop intelligence system is the gold standard for data-driven ecommerce.